freelancer-legal-guide

 Checking the credibility of clients

-Learning how to do due diligence before moving forwards with potential clients is an essential skill for any freelancer.
+Learning how to do due diligence before moving forward with potential clients is an essential skill for any freelancer.
 By taking the time to appropriately vet new clients using several different metrics, you can avoid many of the risks and early warning signs associated with customers acting in bad faith.
+Developing strong freelancing skills, such as due diligence, can greatly enhance your success and security in the freelancing world.

 An effective vetting process will commonly include:

-• Check the client’s social media – If they run their own business, checking for reviews and feedback from the client’s own customers can help to shed some light on their character.
+• Check the client’s social media – If they run their own business, checking for reviews and feedback for clients from their customers can help shed some light on their character.

 • Search for news stories – Enter the client’s name (or company name) into a search engine along with keywords like “lawsuit” to see if any legal cases have been brought against them.